+Can bad teeth cause mental health problems?
+Short answer, yes.
 Dental health and mental health are interrelated.
-A person’s mental health can be negatively impacted by having terrible teeth in different ways.
+A person’s mental health can be negatively impacted by their teeth in different ways.

 Numerous mental health problems, including anxiety, low self-esteem, lack of confidence, and the reemergence of old mental health issues, can be caused by poor dental health.
 For example, one of the adverse effects of having bad teeth is making it uncomfortable to smile; confidence and bad teeth typically do not get along.
 Thus, a person may become more reserved and withdrawn, which are symptoms of social anxiety.